 TL;DR

-• The iterator returned by iter will yield &T, by convention.
+- The iterator returned by

-• The iterator returned by iter_mut will yield &mut T, by convention.
+, by convention. - The iterator returned by iter_mut will yield &mut T, by convention.

-The first question is: "What is into_iter?"
+The first question is: "What is into_iter

-into_iter comes from the IntoIterator trait:
+comes from the IntoIterator

 pub trait IntoIterator